owennewo/SimpleCAN/README.md

 This library if for microcontrollers with an onboard CAN Controller.

-Esp32 and high-end STM32 have Can Controllers, but its worth checking on datasheets as it isn't always obvious e.g. blackpill_f411ce doesn't support CAN byt f405 often does.
+Esp32 and high-end STM32 have onboard CAN Controllers.
+For STM, it isn't always obvious if it supports CAN e.g. blackpill_f411ce doesn't support CAN but f405 often does.

 Partially tested on stm (using can and fdcan hal lib) and esp32 (using TWAI lib):
  - stm_fdcan